teleporthq/teleport-code-generators/README.md

 #### Capabilities
 Besides the regular files and folders generated at the end of the process, project generators are also taking care of:
+* Support for global settings, meta tags, style, scripts, etc.
 * Extracting all external dependencies and adding them to the `package.json`
 * Creating the entry point for each application (it can be an `index.html` or something that is framework specific)
 * Generating a web manifest for PWA support

 ### Project Packers
-Once a project generator has generated the code for the components and pages, the project packer will take that output, put it on top of an existing project template, add any local assets required and then will pass the entire result to a publisher.
+Once a generator created the code for the components and pages, the **project packer** will take that output, put it on top of an existing **project template**, add any local **assets** required and then will pass the entire result to a **publisher**.
 The publishers are specialized in deploying the entire folder structure to a 3rd party like `now` or `github`, or in creating an in-memory `zip` file or simply writing the folder to `disk`.

 #### Publishers
 * `teleport-publisher-now`